agiresearch/DeSocial/README.md

 After the compilation, you will see the smart contract json in `./contract/build/contracts/DeSocial.json`

-To run DeSocial, please use
+To run DeSocial, please run
 ```bash
 python run.py
 ```

-To quickly reproduce the result of DeSocial in the best configuration, please use
+To quickly reproduce the result of DeSocial in the best configuration, please run
 ```bash
 python run.py --cuda $CUDA --dataset_name $DATASET --f_pool $F --experts $EXPERTS --metric $METRIC --start_period 28 --load_best_configs
 ```